sunruopeng/CardinalKit_SpineKeeper/README.md

 The main Xcode project file is ORKSample/OrkSample.xcodeproj

 There are two external frameworks used: Researchkit and Carekit.
 The Researchkit version is at https://github.com/sunruopeng/ResearchKit and the Carekit version is at https://github.com/sunruopeng/ResearchKit.
 For both repositories, use the ``stanfordback'' branch.

+the current code can run on Xcode 10.2.1.